noru/noru.github.io/resume/en/index.md

 ## Experiences

-#### [eBay](https://www.ebay.com) China Center of Engineering  (2020-3 ~ current)
+#### [eBay](https://www.ebay.com) CCoE, Data Analytics Platform (2020-3 ~ current)

-Frontend Lead of DSS(Data Services & Solutions) team.
+Frontend Lead of DAP(Data Analytics Platform) team.
 Building next-gen platform for eBay's data engineering with rich user interactions (IDE, Graph Editor, etc.).
 Also a hands on full-stack engineer with several cloud native apps development experience.

+My primary focus at eBay was on a new one-stop **ETL** product, but I also covered other key aspects of the data platform, such as **metadata management**, pipeline **operations and maintenance**, and **data governance**.

+As a full-stack engineer, my foremost challenge lies in building an enterprise application platform that not only hosts essential applications but also accommodates ad-hoc tools tailored to the needs and benefits of various teams.
+Concurrently, developing IaaS and SaaS solutions tailored for data teams represents a significant aspect of my responsibilities.

+Team-up with other front-end engineer to build DAP's first UI Component library on storybook.js

 #### [Airwallex](https://www.airwallex.com) (2019-1 ~ 2020-3)